Photo: Emily Hagopian at emilyhagopian.com

 Alexis Armenakis, MD

-I am a licensed and board certified adult and geriatric psychiatrist with over 15 years of clinical practice.
-It is my great pleasure and honor to be able to work with people in a patient-doctor relationship.
+I am a licensed and board-certified adult and geriatric psychiatrist with over 15 years of clinical practice.
+It is my great pleasure and honor to work with people in a patient-doctor relationship.

 My call to medicine started with studies in psychology, anthropology, and neuroscience.
-I have always been interested in how we make sense of our existence, create meaning, and fit in to the diversity of life on this planet.
+I have always been interested in how we make sense of our existence, create meaning, and find our place in the diversity of life on this planet.

 My studies have taken me across the globe to learn about different traditions of healing.
-I have the utmost respect for modalities of healing outside of Western medicine and have a long-standing practice in meditation and yoga.
-I enjoy working in collaboration with providers in fields such as traditional chinese medicine, ayurveda, naturopathy, and allied health professions.
+I have the utmost respect for healing modalities outside of Western medicine and maintain a long-standing practice in meditation and yoga.
+I value working in collaboration with providers across traditions—including traditional Chinese medicine, Ayurveda, naturopathy, and allied health professions.

-My work as a doctor has always been linked closely to an identity as an educator.
-Previously as a faculty member at UCSF, I was involved in medical education and attended in both the Women’s Mental Health and General Psychiatry Clinics.
-I practiced as an embedded psychiatrist in the UCSF Center For Geriatric Care primary care clinics where I enjoyed consulting with colleagues across disciplines and specialties.
-Now in private practice, I continue to supervise UCSF Psychiatry residents in psychodynamic psychotherapy as a volunteer clinical professor.
+My work as a physician has always been intertwined with my identity as an educator.
+As faculty at UCSF, I was involved in medical education and attended in both the Women's Mental Health and General Psychiatry Clinics.
+I practiced as an embedded psychiatrist in the UCSF Center for Geriatric Care primary care clinics, where I collaborated with colleagues across disciplines and specialties.
+Now in private practice, I continue to supervise UCSF Psychiatry residents in psychodynamic psychotherapy as a volunteer Assistant Clinical Professor.

 Education